 Well, it all started with too many Doctor “interventions”.
 You know the kind where inductions that end up in emergency C-sections.

 When I was pregnant with my first, my doctor wanted to induce me when I was 40 weeks and 3 days.
 In my naïve ways, I assumed the doctor really had my best interests at heart.

 So while my body was not showing any signs yet labor my doctor did what many today do.
-My cervix was thinned, with synthetic medcations.
-Then I was given pitocin, and my water was broken.
+My cervix was thinned, with synthetic medications.
+Then I was given Pitocin, and my water was broken.
 All with the intention of bringing on birth.

-After hours of labor that was going nowhere, the decided the baby’s heart rate was too high, and then an emergency c-section was the option left.
+After hours of labor that was going nowhere, they decided the baby’s heart rate was too high, and then an emergency c-section was the option left.

 Then when I was pregnant with 2 and 3 I was told there was no way I could have a natural birth, since I had a uterine scar (that would most likely rupture during birth).
 They say this even though there is research that shows a different story.

 Then by child 4, I found a midwife who would absolutely support me having a natural birth, but as a Nurse Midwife, she had to have “permission” from a doctor, for that to happen.
 Needless to say, no doctor would give that permission.
 So under the knife the 4th time.

 With child 5, after looking and failing to find any Certified Professional Midwives to take me on.
 I was settled on attempting to have an unassisted birth at home.
 Then after being scared by many horror stories of CPS getting involved when women attempt an unassisted and end up going to a hospital later.
 So under the knife for the 5th time I went.

 Do you know the common thing almost every doctor told me during the c-section operation?
 “This baby is way too big, it would have never fit through your narrow pelvis”.
 As if for some reason my body was broken or malfunctioning to make babies in a size I could never naturally get out.